by Karen Frisch

 since childhood when she also developed an interest in writing and

-drawing.
 She has traced her lineage back thirty generations to the

-England, Scotland, Germany, and Wales
+year 1100 through England, Scotland, Germany, and Wales.
+A former

-teacher, she received a Master of Arts in Victorian literature from
+Master of Arts in Victorian literature from

-, and holds undergraduate degrees in English and art from Rhode
+in English and art from Rhode

 winning cable television show on pets, and she is active with

-Volunteer Services for Animals, working to aid homeless animals.
-She
+Volunteer Services for Animals, working to

-with her husband, a daughter adopted from
+lives in Rhode Island with her husband, a daughter adopted from

 China, and two dogs.